It’s a sad but true reality that some people have kids they don’t really want and don’t really care about.

 5. Fear of abandonment

-6. Struggling to set boundaries
+6. An inability to set boundaries

 7. Chronic anxiety